Distillation-guided Representation Learning for Unconstrained Gait Recognition: Experiments

-\textbf{Mixing gait and non-walking will ruin the feature aggregation}.
-To demonstrate the necessity of gait detector, we first train with all BRIAR training set data, i.e. GaitGL w/ stand, including standing, random walking and structure walking.
-From Table~\ref{tab:BRIAR_train}.
-We see that when standing sequences are involved in the training process, the performance on gait drops, which means that static sequences disturb gait embedding construction.
-And it is also computationally consuming to apply stand sequence in gait recognition, since there is little temporal information, a 2D model is enough to use.
-This observation inspires us to develop a detector to filter out static and low-quality silhouettes.
+\textbf{Mixing gait and non-walking adversely affect feature aggregation}.
+To demonstrate the effectiveness of the gait detector, we first train with all BRIAR training set data, i.e. GaitGL w/ stand, including standing, random walking, and structure walking.
+From \Cref{tab:reid}, we see that when standing sequences are included in the training process, the gait recognition performance drops, which means that static sequences corrupt the gait embedding construction.
+In \Cref{tab:BRIAR_rank_veri}, we show the improved performance obtained by applying GADER--GAR on segments that contain gait information with a complete body while employing SemReID~\cite{huang2023selfsupervised} on remaining data.
+GADER's superior performance shows that it is able to process segments with gait information with a complete body rather well.
+And this improvement is achieved with little cost, a lightweight classification network, since the DHS is extracted from the input provided to gait recognition.
+What is more, the well-trained model is robust to domain gaps among different datasets, so it can be directly applied.

-\textbf{Gait detector purifies gait sequences and improves gait performance}.
-When the gait detector is applied, both models achieve higher recognition results since the detector keeps the silhouette sequences with complete-body and periodic moving patterns.
-Compared to the Pre-defined gait set, the Detected set further removes sequences with an incomplete body.
-From Table~\ref{tab:CASIA-B_Rank}, \ref{tab:CASIA_veri}, \ref{tab:BRIAR_rank_veri} and \ref{tab:gait3d}, we see the potential of detector.
-Using the same model, GAR, when we exploit a gait detector, almost all performances improve.
-And this improvement is achieved with little cost, a light-weighted classification network since the DHS is generated by extracting from the input of gait recognition.
-The well-trained model is robust to domain gaps among different datasets, so it can be directly applied.